Simon-leong/Simon-leong.github.io/_pages/about.md

 My research interests :
 - **Fundamentals and applications** of deep learning algorithms, and design of training strategies for **few-shot scenarios**.
-- Exploring the recovery of **visually distorted elements** (smoke, haze) in dynamic environments, especially in the medical field.
+- Exploring the recovery of **visually distorted elements** (smoke, haze, shadow) in dynamic environments, especially in the medical field.
 - **Human-centered visual perception** and **2D/3D scene understanding**.